 - Adolescents and adults: 1.5 to 4 mg

 If your child is under 3 years old, they should only brush their teeth with close supervision.
 Apply only a thin layer of fluoride toothpaste to their toothbrush.
 The toothpaste should cover less than half of the bristles or be no bigger than a grain of rice.

 Fluoride toothpaste the size of a pea is recommended for children ages 3 to 6 years old.
 You should watch children to ensure they spit toothpaste out while brushing.

 Fluoride works by restoring minerals to tooth surfaces where bacteria may have eroded the enamel.
 It can also inhibit the growth of harmful oral bacteria and further prevent cavities.

 “Fluoride cannot remove decay but, while creating a stronger outer surface to your teeth, it can help stop the decay from penetrating into the deeper parts of teeth,” says Chicago dentist Dr. Niketa V. Shah.

 Fluoride benefits both children and adults.
 The earlier children are exposed to fluoride, the less likely they are to develop cavities.
 A large study found that children and adolescents who received fluoride treatments for one year were 43 percent less likely to have tooth decay and cavities.

 Before fluoride was added to toothpaste, studies found that people with fluoridated water were 40 to 60 percent less likely to get cavities.
-The ADA and the recommend trace amounts of fluoride be present in drinking water.
+The ADA and the

 Like any medication, too much fluoride can cause negative complications.
 You can get too much fluoride by accidentally overdosing or by being prescribed a dose that’s too high.
 Fluoride poisoning is very rare today, though chronic overexposure may harm developing bones and teeth in small children.
 Many children’s toothpastes don’t include fluoride.